On this page:

 Discounts are also available for showerheads, draughtproofing and home energy assessments.
 Ceiling insulation discounts are expected to be available by 1 January 2027.

-Eligible rental providers can apply for an interest-free loan of up to $1,400 to further reduce the upfront cost of the solar panel system.
+Eligible rental providers can also apply for an interest-free loan of up to $1,400 to further lower the initial cost of their solar system.

 Did you know?

-• The new standards are not expected to impact rental supply, with real estate sector research showing that the introduction of health and safety standards in 2021 did not lead to an increase in rents or sales by rental providers.
+The new standards are not expected to impact rental supply.
+Research from the real estate sector shows that when health and safety standards were introduced in 2021, rents and sales by rental providers did not increase.